Navigation Structures at White Lake Harbor: Description

-White Lake Harbor is an man-made channel running through strip of land which separates White Lake from Lake Michigan.
+White Lake Harbor is a man-made channel running through strip of land which separates White Lake from Lake Michigan.
 The associated navigation structures include three elements: the south pier, the north pier, and the revetments.
 The north and south piers are parallel to each other, and are 200 feet apart, The north pier is 1717 feet long and the south pier is 1953 feet long.
 The piers are constructed from a series of piles near the shore, and additional cribs at the end.
 The entire pier has a concrete superstructure.
 The revetments were originally of timber pile.
 A double row of sheet piling was added later, and concrete replaced the timber superstructure.